About TAI & Staff

 John did not grow up as a fan of the Washington Wizards.
 He was born in Mexico City, Mexico, and spent his childhood years running around the streets of New Delhi, India, at a time when the Wizards were still called the Bullets.
 He would tell you that Washington, D.C.’s pro basketball franchise during the ’90s, despite fielding a roster that included Gheorghe Mursesan, Juwan Howard and Chris Webber, wasn’t much more than a team to skip over in NBA Hangtime.
 John’s NBA fandom was driven by real star power and a stylistic bias toward players like Charles Barkley, John Starks, and, of course, Michael Jordan.
 But in 1998, the Townsends moved to a sunny suburb of D.C. and the newly-named Wizards began to command his attention.
 Assimilation can be a bitch.

-If you can’t find John in D.C., he’s probably in Brooklyn, New York, and writes about some of the world’s best social innovations when not riffing about roundball.
+If you can’t find John in D.C., he’s probably in Brooklyn, New York, writing about some of the world’s best social innovations when not riffing about roundball.
 He joined Truth About It in the spring of 2010 and his sports writing has been featured on ESPN.com, Yahoo!’s Ball Don’t Lie, SI.com, and the Huffington Post, among other places.

 Follow John on Twitter (@JohnCTownsend).